mattmakai/mattmakai.com/source/content/pages/talks.rst

 blank file to a completed app that updates vote counters in a web browser via WebSockets without page refreshes.

-Upcoming talk at
+Talk given to
 `SF Python <http://www.meetup.com/sfpython/events/219577721/>`_ on January 14
-in San Francisco, CA.
+in San Francisco, CA at Yelp headquarters.
+There's a `blog post </websockets-python-resources.html>`_ and `open source GitHub project <https://github.com/makaimc/sf-python-websockets>`_ that accompany this talk.

 ----